Originally inhabited by Muscogee people, Ozark, Alabama has a rich history.

 10. Blue Springs State Park

-The 103-acre park 20 miles northeast of Ozark is known for its crystal-clear natural spring.
+With plenty of fun things to do, I always enjoy visiting this 103-acre park 20 miles northeast of Ozark, which is known for its crystal-clear natural spring.

 The underground spring pumps 3,600 gallons of water every minute and remains at a constant temperature of 68 degrees, making it ideal for swimming, even in cooler weather.